sanhaus/control-panel.en/help/performance-monitoring/using/email-alerting.md

 # Email alerting {#email-alerting}

->[!IMPORTANT]
->
->Email alerting from the Control Panel will be available by the end of April.

 ## About email alerts {#about-email-alerts}

 In order to provide greater flexibility to your work, Control Panel is equipped with real-time email alerting functionality.